This writer is passionate about the issues of animal welfare and animal cruelty, as well as environmental protection in general.

 Packs of dogs were seen in one video trying to attack the bear's legs so that it stood on its back legs.
 With no fangs, teeth or claws the bear is pretty defenceless.
-It must also be terrified.
+It must also be terrified of the dogs.
 Of course, a bear is a powerful creature and it will pack a mean punch.
 As the bear is tethered though its movements are limited.

 The Humane Society of the United States of America has stepped in to fight for the bears.
 As their representative John Goodwin has said: